lakshithlokesh06/data-room-live/README.md

 Automated findings in DataRoom Live identify **potential concerns for human review**.

-A statistical outlier, high-cardinality column, missing value, or inconsistent representation does not necessarily mean that the underlying data is incorrect.
+A statistical outlier, high-cardinality column, missing value, or inconsistent representation does not necessarily mean the underlying data is incorrect.

 Context matters.

-For this reason, DataRoom Live combines deterministic automated detection with a human review workflow rather than automatically modifying or declaring data invalid.
+DataRoom Live therefore combines deterministic automated detection with collaborative human review instead of automatically modifying or declaring data invalid.

 ---